|

 COCO:

-Continental pet form of longer names starting with Co-.
+form of longer names beginning with Co-.

 COLMCILLA: Irish name meaning "dove of the church."